Photo : Zone Blanche Photo

 Several thematic activities are organized during the summer.
 The most popular are:

-- Fort Causap au Royaume du Saumon: end of July
+- Fort Causap au Royaume du Saumon: July 20 to 24

 Looking forward to welcoming you!